Choo99/Meme-Chatbot/README.md

 ## B. ABSTRACT
   A meme is an idea, behavior, or style that spreads by means of imitation from person to person within a culture and often carries symbolic meaning representing a particular phenomenon or theme.
 A meme acts as a unit for carrying cultural ideas, symbols, or practices, that can be transmitted from one mind to another through writing, speech, gestures, rituals, or other imitable phenomena with a mimicked theme.

-  In this AI project, deep learning is used to train our chatbot to analyse and classify the user's emotion accurately which are 'Angry', 'Fear', 'Sad' and 'Joy'.
+  In this AI project, deep learning is used to train our chatbot to analyse and classify the user's emotion accurately which are 'Angry', 'Fear', 'Sad' , 'Love' , 'Surprise' ,and 'Joy'.
 When the user sent a message to the bot, the bot will choose randomly either reply a sentence only or a sentence with a meme image.
 If the bot is going to sent a meme, the bot will analyse the user's emotion and reply a suitable meme based on the user's emotion.

 ![Coding](https://www.todaysparent.com/wp-content/uploads/2017/06/when-your-kid-becomes-a-meme.jpg)
 Figure 1 shows the Meme about the working hours